buck-co/save-async/README.md

 ### Why not just use Coroutines?
 While Coroutines have served us well for many years, the Task-based asynchronous pattern (TAP) enabled by async/await and Unity's [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable) class has many advantages.
 Coroutines can execute piece by piece over time, but they still process on Unity's single main thread.
 If a Coroutine attempts a long-running operation (like accessing a file) it can cause the whole application to freeze for several frames.
 For a good overview of the differences between async/await and Coroutines, check out this Unite talk [Best practices: Async vs. coroutines - Unite Copenhagen](https://www.youtube.com/watch?v=7eKi6NKri6I&t=548s).

-### Contributing
+# Contributing

-If you have any trouble using the package, feel free to [open an issue](https://github.com/buck-co/save-async/issues).
-And if you're interested in contributing, [create a pull request](https://github.com/buck-co/save-async/pulls) and we'll take a look!
+Found a bug or have a feature request?
+We'd love to hear from you!

+- [Open an issue](https://github.com/buck-co/save-async/issues) for problems or suggestions
+- [Create a pull request](https://github.com/buck-co/save-async/pulls) if you'd like to contribute code
+- Check our [contribution guidelines](CONTRIBUTING.md) before submitting

-### Authors
+# Authors

 * **Nick Pettit** - [nickpettit](https://github.com/nickpettit)

-See also the list of [contributors](https://github.com/buck-co/save-async/contributors) who participated in this project.
+See the full list of [contributors](https://github.com/buck-co/save-async/contributors).

-### Acknowledgments
+# Acknowledgments

 * Thanks to [Tarodev for this tutorial](https://www.youtube.com/watch?v=X9Dtb_4os1o) on using async and await in Unity using the Awaitable class.
 It gave me the idea for creating an async save system.
 * Thanks to [Dapper Dino for this tutorial](https://www.youtube.com/watch?v=f5GvfZfy3yk) which demonstrated how a form of the inversion of control design pattern could be used to make saving and loading easier.
 * Thanks to [Bronson Zgeb at Unity for this Unite talk](https://www.youtube.com/watch?v=uD7y4T4PVk0) which shows many of the pieces necessary for building a save system in Unity.

-### License
+# License

-MIT License - Copyright (c) 2024 BUCK Design LLC [buck-co](https://github.com/buck-co)
+MIT License - Copyright (c) 2025 BUCK Design LLC [buck-co](https://github.com/buck-co)

 ---